SnafetsTheOne/SSI.Extensions.Logging.TracesOnError/src/TracesOnError.ApplicationInsights/README.md

 # Snafets.Extensions.Logging.TracesOnError.ApplicationInsights

-writes all previous traces into a message to appinsights when an error occurs.
+writes all scoped traces into a telemetry item to appinsights when an error occurs.

 # Usage